appnexus/anx-api/README.md

 Returns a promise that fulfills with the response from the api.

-### #getJson

-Usage and parameters are the same as #get.
-Response body is parsed as json.

 ### #getAllJson

 ** Experimental Feature **

-Usage and parameters are the same as #getJson accept it pages through api calls.
+Usage and parameters are the same as #get accept it pages through api calls.
 Response body is parsed as json.

 ### #post